DrupalizeMe/drupal_user_guide/userguide_demo/README.txt

 3. Go to admin/config/development/testing (Configuration / Development /
    Testing).

-4. Run the "UserGuideDemoTest" test interactively and wait for it to finish.
+4. Run the "UserGuideDemoTestEn" test interactively and wait for it to finish (or the one for the language you want to generate).

 5. At the bottom of the page, you should see a form (from the Greasemonkey script).
 Enter the values and click the button.
 You'll need to supply: